Biodesign-UCC/biodesign-ucc.github.io/source/anseremt.rst

     **Anser Python**
     ^^^^^^^^^^^^^

-    Tutorials for getting started with various hardware and software devices in the lab
+    Software repository for the Python implementation of the Anser EMT system.

     +++